ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 still vary with temperature as the [rate of litter decay varies with temperature](./environmental_links.md#litter-decay-temperature-response).

+When the litter respiration is returned from the model it is split into two components:
+Above-ground litter respiration and below-ground litter respiration.
+Above-ground litter respiration is the sum of the respiration from the above-ground metabolic, above-ground structural and woody litter pools, and is what would generally be considered "litter respiration".
+Below-ground litter respiration is the sum of the respiration from the below-ground metabolic and below-ground structural litter pools, and from an empirical perspective is a component of soil respiration.
+However, we treat below-ground litter respiration as a separate output variable so that the impacts of the soil and litter models are clearly delineated.

 ### Macronutrient mineralisation

 By definition all macronutrient loss (nitrogen and phosphorus) from the litter is